sdsc/sdsc-summer-institute-2023/1.0_preparation_day_welcome_and_orientation/README.md

 For any account user issues/questions, contact consult@sdsc.edu.
 ```

 If you are no longer able to retrieve your password and/or have forgotten the password, please let us know in the Zoom chat.
 We will resend you a new password as soon as possible.

+### Login to the Expanse User Portal

+Once you have your training account username and password, please open your favorite web broswer to the [Expanse User Portal](https://portal.expanse.sdsc.edu/training) and attempt to login.
+If you are unable to login to the portal, please let us know in the Zoom chat.
+We may need to help you debug the problem.
+Please note, however, restarting your web browser in private mode is typically the first quick fix  we'll try.

 Additional Notes:
 - https://github.com/sdsc/sdsc-summer-institute-2022/tree/main/1.0_preparation_day_welcome_and_orientation